- Table of Contents

 d.
 Write Them Down

 Putting your goals into writing transforms them from mere thoughts into powerful commitments.
 Write them down in a journal, create a vision board, or use digital tools to document your goals.
-This act solidifies your commitment and serves as a constant reminder of what you are working towards.
+This act solidifies your commitment and constantly reminds you of what you are working towards.
 The physical manifestation of your goals reinforces your dedication and helps you stay accountable.
 Regularly revisiting your written goals reignites your motivation, reminding you of the dreams you are striving to achieve.

 e.
 Seek Accountability